-Christian Theology I: A Survey of Christian Theology
+Christian Theology II: A Survey of Christian Theology--Beginning August 21st

 Theology?
 I don’t see the need for that.

-Isn’t that for seminary students, Pastor Melvin, or the elders?
+Isn’t that for seminary students, pastors, or elders?

 All I need is the Bible.